philpartyka/Data-Engineering-Capstone-Project/README.md

 IF I HAVE TIME
-- chart of the transaction total value over the categories
+- chart of the transaction total value for each of the categories (part 1 of req 3)

 - parse prettytables using these functions istead of using json https://legacy.python.org/scripts/ht2html/docutils/parsers/rst/tableparser.py